-Events have always been seen as waste generators, however, we have the opportunity to change this!
+Events have always been understood as a waste generator, however, we have the opportunity to change this!
 The waste hierarchy shown below is a great tool, follow these simple steps to ensure you reduce waste and environmental impact.

 6.1 Pre-event